What kind of place is Yugawara?

 This is one of the facts showing that Yugawara is an onsen resort that has enjoyed high support among the Japanese throughout the ages.

 The effects of Yugawara Onsen

-Yugawara's onsen drinking water is effective in warming you up to the bone and keeping you from cooling down easily.
+Yugawara's onsen is effective in warming you up to the bone and keeping you from cooling down easily.
 It, also, has an excellent heat keeping feature that sustains a warm temperature for a long time.